Skip to main content

 Frequently Asked Questions

-Dustborn is a action adventure game.
+Dustborn is a action adventure game with drama theme.

 Dustborn is available on Xbox Series X|S, PC, PlayStation 5, Mac OS and others.